 3. Get some Ethereum….

-If you have followed this guide correctly, then you will see the Ethereum you obtained from the faucet, present in the Atomic Swaps page of your Beam wallet, as below.
+If you have followed this guide correctly, then you will see your held Ethereum, present in the Atomic Swaps page of your Beam wallet, as below.

-In this instance, since we are using Ropsten testnet, gas prices can be low but in times of excessive use, the Ethereum blockchain can require gas prices upwards of 99 gwei and at some points in time, has been as high as 400 gwei, so you will understand that it is important to double check your fee rate here.
+In the example instance below, since we are using Ropsten testnet, gas prices can be low but in times of excessive use, the Ethereum blockchain can require gas prices upwards of 200 gwei and at some points in time, has been as high as 400 gwei, so you will understand that it is important to double check your fee rate here.

 Publish your offer, and wait for someone to accept !